Takobz/letspretendblog/not-done-pages/siganlr.md

 The .NET Solution will have an ASP.NET Web API with .NET 7.
 The frontend will be a simple React App that just listens to events.
 The database will be sqlite database, to query the database we are going to use Entity Framework Core.
 Simple stuff 😉.

 Our server will be our ASP.NET Web API and our client a React App.
-It is worth to mention that a client can also be another ASP.NET Web API.
+It is worth a mention that a client app can also be another ASP.NET Web API.

 Here is a mini diagram of flow:
 ![example-architecture](../static/img/blog-images/signalr-basics/signalr-example-architecture.png)